 - Presentation is key: A well-presented CV is a successful CV.
-For making a well-presented CV, you should check that the CV is printed on clean, crisp white paper, the layout should be clean and well structured.
+For making a well-presented CV, you should check that the CV is printed on clean, crisp white paper, and the layout should be clean and well-structured.
 Your CV should never be folded or crumpled, so use an A4 envelope to post your applications.

 - Only include sections and subheadings you need: Many resume templates include more sections and subheadings that might not be necessary for you.
-For example, there are both resume summary and resume objective, but you only need one.
+For example, there are both resume summaries and resume objectives, but you only need one.
 If you are just graduated and don’t have any experience, you can replace the experience section with relevant coursework or academic achievement, or internships.

 - Keep your CV updated: your CV should be up to date every time you apply for a new job application.
 Review your CV and add any new skills or experience you have now.
 For instance, you’ve just done some volunteer work or a new project, so make sure you’ve added that in your CV as well to boost your profile.

 Examples of Good CV